Last Update: 11/13/21

 Years ago, the Florida Legislature passed a specific law for dividing up disputed Florida real estate by requiring the filing of a lawsuit in a civil court.
 This type of proceeding is called a Partition Lawsuit.
 (See Florida’s Partition Statute Chapter 64 of the Florida Civil Practice and Procedures Code, which details the how, when and why Florida real estate can be partitioned by court order or judgment.)

 Florida Partition Law

-Partition actions are formal lawsuits filed in the county where the real estate is located that seek to have a judge order the sale of real property and divide the proceeds among the owners.
+Partition actions are formal lawsuits filed in the county where the real estate is located that seeks to have a judge order the sale of real property and divide the proceeds among the owners.

 In Florida, unlike some other states, this right of an owner to ask the Florida court to break apart or sell an interest in real estate is undeniable.
 However, that doesn’t mean there aren’t valid defenses to a Florida partition action.
 Issues need to be addressed, including if one party paid for the upkeep of the property (therefore entitled to reimbursement), or if the property being sold for a fair price and not to a party related to one of the owners, or if one owner lived in the property without paying fair market rent to the other owner.